appteamfbu2019/askandlearn/README.md

    * Connect LinkedIn account
 * Swipe Stream
    * Profiles of people
-   * Tab to access matches + Messaging
+   * Tab to access matches + Messaging( tab bar will be at top of page)
    * Filters that user can instantiate
 * Detail
     * User can click on a profile to view more info